Building on successes in international teaching, learning, research, and service to increase engagement at every level.

 Program fees will be between $2,700 to $3,300.
 The final fee is dependent on the number of students in the program.

-Note: The program fee will be offset by $1,000 for UBC students qualifying for the Go Global Award (e.g. those students with a 70% average in their best 9 credits from Term 1 of the 2019-20 academic year).
+Note: The program fee will be offset by $1,000 for UBC students qualifying for the Go Global Award (e.g. those students with a 70% average in their best 9 credits from Term 1 ).
 If you have any pass/fail courses, we will assess your average with advice from your faculty.

 Included in program fee Not included in program fee